 With the enactment of Public Law 106-50, also known as the Veterans Entrepreneurial Act and Small Business Development Act, federal organizations and agencies were directed to establish a prime contracts award goal of three percent specifically for SDVOSBs.
 This was augmented in 2003 by the Veterans Benefit Act, which established a procurement program for service-disabled veterans who own and control small businesses.
-The goal for these programs were to stipulate Federal contracting assistance to SDVOSBs.
+The goal for these programs was to stipulate federal contracting assistance to SDVOSBs.

 In 2006 President George W. Bush signed legislation that authorized the “Veterans First” approach that allowed the Department of Veterans Affairs (VA) the authority to conduct set-aside and sole source procurements with SDVOSBs.
 The law requires VA contracting to consider relevant SDVOSBs and VOSBs, respectively, ahead of other small business concerns when meeting its acquisition requirements.

-Abbreviated decision process: a SDVOSB sole source award can usually be processed in a matter of days
+Abbreviated decision process: a SDVOSB sole-source award can usually be processed in a matter of days.

-With sole source contracting, potential clients negotiate with Vox Optima directly for the best value and agencies build credit for contracting with SDVOSBs
+With sole-source contracting, potential clients negotiate with Vox Optima directly for the best value and agencies build credit for contracting with SDVOSBs.